dawitemu1/image-captioning-deployment/README.md

-deploy the image captioning model for real using for AI models
+deploy the image captioning model for real using for AI models using Tesorflow and Pytorch